-Speaking on behalf of the delegation, the Director of Medical Services, Delta state Ministry of Health, Dr Chris Iwegbu said the visit was to amplify the pressing public health issue of the viral hepatitis in the state, noting that, ‘’the viral hepatitis, specifically hepatitis B and C, are silent but devastating epidemics that pose significant threats to the health and well-being of our citizens”.
+Speaking on behalf of the delegation, the Director of Medical Services, Delta State Ministry of Health, Dr Chris Iwegbu said the visit was to amplify the pressing public health issue of viral hepatitis in the state, noting that, ‘’the viral hepatitis, specifically hepatitis B and C, are silent but devastating epidemics that pose significant threats to the health and well-being of our citizens”.

 He disclosed that a projection of 5% of the total population in Delta state; representing not less than 300,000 persons, currently live with chronic viral hepatitis and are at risk of developing liver cancer.
-“I believe that with your Excellency’s You Matter Charity Foundation which encapsulates the concept of universal health coverage, we can make substantial difference in tackling viral hepatitis B and C in the state.”
+“I believe that with your Excellency’s You Matter Charity Foundation which encapsulates the concept of universal health coverage, we can make a substantial difference in tackling viral hepatitis B and C in the state.”

-Dr. Iwegbu, advocated for inclusion of hepatitis B and C management into the state health insurance scheme and free screening for pregnant women during antenatal care, increased availability and affordability of testing and treatment for the viral disease, statewide awareness campaign to educate Deltans about viral hepatitis, advocacy for anti-discrimination measures and expanded access to Hepatitis B vaccination, increased availability and affordability of testing, and training and retraining of Health Care Workers to increase the quality of life for those affected, reduce the occurrence of new infections and horizontal and vertical transmission from mother to child.
+Dr. Iwegbu, advocated for the inclusion of hepatitis B and C management into the state health insurance scheme and free screening for pregnant women during antenatal care, increased availability and affordability of testing and treatment for the viral disease, statewide awareness campaign to educate Deltans about viral hepatitis, advocacy for anti-discrimination measures and expanded access to Hepatitis B vaccination, increased availability and affordability of testing, and training and retraining of Health Care Workers to increase the quality of life for those affected, reduce the occurrence of new infections and horizontal and vertical transmission from mother to child.

-Highlight of the visit was the presentation of souvenirs to Deaconess Tobore Oborevwori by the state Ministry of Health and Dr. Catherine Freeland, Associate Director of Public Health Research at Hepatitis B Foundation, United States.
+The highlight of the visit was the presentation of souvenirs to Deaconess Tobore Oborevwori by the state Ministry of Health and Dr. Catherine Freeland, Associate Director of Public Health Research at Hepatitis B Foundation, United States.